porech/pkcs11-web-proxy/README.md

 In all the other cases, it's probably a bad idea to use it.

 # Usage
+First of all, you should probably install OpenSC.
+It's not a dependency, but it will allow you to get the token serial, and provides a good PKCS#11 module if you don't have one from your device vendor.

 Install golang and clone this repo.
 Build with `go build .` and run with `./pkcs11-web-proxy -help` to see the options:
 ```
   -destination-url string